Center for Learning with Technology (CLT)

 Goals and Mission

-Our goal is to help you discover applicable technology resources that you can integrate into your instruction to more dynamically engage your students in the learning process.
+• Discover applicable technology resources faculty can adopt to dynamically engage students in the learning process

 The Center for Learning with Technology collaborates with faculty to promote instructional and learning excellence at Harding University using effective education and communication technologies.
 A wide range of activities is used to enhance, promote, and invigorate teaching and learning by continually investigating and implementing teaching innovations using current technology.